hshutan/FlipDotCompendium/README.md

 ![Connection Diagram](https://github.com/hshutan/FlipDotCompendium/blob/master/Images/ConnectionDiagram.png)

 #### Power Connection Diagram
-The diagram below can be used to wire up power to the sign. *Please note the orientation of the circular connector.* The sign draws all current through the 24vDC supply.
-The two 12vDC pins are only signal connections, no current draw.
-The following information will help you select a power supply for a Luminator Mega Max 3000 98x16 front sign:
+The diagram below can be used to wire up power to any Mega Max 3000 sign. *Please note the orientation of the circular connector.* The sign draws all current through the 24vDC supply.
+The two 12vDC pins are signal connections, no current draw.
+The following information will help you select a power supply for a Luminator Mega Max 3000 98x16 front sign.
+Other signs may require more or less power.

 * Current draw at idle: 210mA at 24 volts
 * Current draw during flipping: 2.5 Amps at 24 volts